Chapter 1 - Why Study Calculus?

 through the course.

-This concludes the answer to what Calculus is about.
+This concludes the answer to what calculus is about.
 You may not feel I answered the

-original posted question, " Why study Calculus?".
-The purpose of studying Calculus is simply
+original posted question, " Why study calculus?".
+The purpose of studying calculus is simply

 to introduce your mind to the scientific method of analysis.
 Through science, practical